new-sankaku/stable-diffusion-webui-simple-manga-maker/README.md

 </div>

 ## Features
-- **Multiple languages**: English, Japanese, Korean, French, Chinese, Russian, Spanish, Portuguese.
+- **Multiple languages**: English, Japanese, Korean, French, Chinese, Russian, Spanish, Portuguese, Thailand.
 Once you select a language, it will be loaded in the selected language from next time.
 - **Page Presets**: Preset comic panel layouts.
 29 vertical, 16 horizontal.
 - **Panels**: Create and customize panels.
 Shape, color, line width, etc.
 - **Speech Bubbles**: More than 40 different speech bubble styles, each with customizable background color, line color, and transparency settings.